vuetto/novela-hugo-starter/content/authors/ugo-varlet.md

 ---
 title: Ugo Varlet
-bio: ''
+bio: We all fight our inner demons.
+The members of the club are just brave enough to kill them.
-avatar: ''
+avatar: "/images/img_2362-modified.png"
 social: []
-featured: false
+featured: true
+draft: true

 ---